 We all realize that colors can have different effects on our mood, and marketers have been using this in branding and advertising since the profession began.
 Just think about how we describe emotions using colors: feeling blue, seeing red, green with envy etc.

-In a recent Huffington Post article by Leslie Harrington, Executive Director of The Color Association of The United States describes: “We react on multiple levels of association with colors.
+In a Huffington Post article, Leslie Harrington, Executive Director of The Color Association of The United States suggests that: “we react on multiple levels of association with colors.
 There are social or culture levels as well as personal relationships with particular colors”.
 You also have an innate reaction to color.
 For example, when you look at red, it does increase your heart rate.
 It is a stimulating color.
 This goes back to caveman days of fire and danger and alarm.”

 From white to black and in between, here are 7 main colors and the different feelings they evoke: